Skip to content

 Believe it or not, there is no official geographical definition for the “Bay Area.”
 But most people who use this term are referring to the nine-county region that extends from Silicon Valley in the south (Santa Clara County) to Wine Country in the north (Sonoma and Napa counties).

-Here are those nine counties, along with their population estimates as of 2023:
+Here are those nine counties, with their population estimates at the last census count:

 • Solano County (450,539)